guenchi/json/README.md

 > As: `(list (cons "foo" "bar")(cons "baz" (vector 1 2 3))) = {"foo": "bar", "baz": [1, 2, 3]}`

-> KEY must be a string for dict.
+> Key must be a string for dict.
 For a array, the key is a number index begin with 0.

-> VALUE may be a string, a number, a following symbol: 'true, 'false or 'null, or an other JSON struct.
+> Value may be a string, a number, a following symbol: 'true, 'false or 'null, or an other JSON-struct.

 > In this library, we use this JSON-struct in scheme code level, for easily operating.